backstage/backstage/SECURITY.md

 To work around this and other similar issues, Snyk provides a method to ignore vulnerabilities.
 In order to provide the best visibility and most utility to adopters of Backstage, we store these ignore rules in `.snyk` policy files.
 This allows adopters to rely on our ignore policies if they wish to do so.

 Adding a new ignore policy is done by creating or modifying an existing `.snyk` file within a package root.
 See the [Snyk Documentation](https://support.snyk.io/hc/en-us/articles/360007487097-The-snyk-file) for details on the syntax.
 Always include a description, full path, and time limit of the ignore policy.

+TODO: MOVE TO SEPARATE FILE

+## Emergency Release Process

+This emergency release process is intended only for the Backstage maintainers.

+For this example we will be using the `@backstage/core` package which is currently version `1.5.0` in the master branch.

+In the event of a severe bug or security vulnerability detected in `1.1.1` which was released in `2048-01-01` please proceed using this process.

+- [ ] Create new base branch using `git checkout 2048-01-01 && git checkout -b release-2048-01-01-patch && git push --set-upstream origin release-2048-01-01-patch`
+- [ ] Create new branch of the base branch(`release-2048-01-01-patch`) that will contain the emergency fix. `git checkout -b release-2048-01-01-emergency-fix`
+- [ ] Apply fixes and generate new patch changeset for the effected package.
+- [ ] Create PR towards the base branch(`release-2048-01-01-patch`) with the emergency fix.
+- [ ] Review/Merge PR towards `release-2048-01-01-patch`.
+This will automatically trigger a release.
+- [ ] Apply security fix towards master.